 During the holidays I go cookie crazy and love to bake up batches of sweet treats to give as gifts or serve at holiday parties, so I’ve rounded up some of my most popular Christmas cookies for you to try this year.
 There are decadent chocolate chip cookies, classic holiday cookies, lots of colorful festive ones, and some of my favorite Nutella cookies.
-So, take a browse and make a list because there are 31 holiday cookies to try.
+So, take a browse and make a list because there are a lot of holiday cookies to try.

 Some Christmas cookies never go out of style and the following cookie recipes are ones that I make for my family every year.
 From classic spritz, crispy spiced gingerbread cut-outs, and the easiest sugar cookies ever, I hope you’ll try them all.
 Looking for other ideas?
 I’ve also rounded up my favorite holiday desserts, too, so be sure to check it out.

 Chocolate Chip Shortbread Cookies | Shortbread cookies are a great make-ahead cookie for gifting because they keep well.
 This version with chocolate chips is crumbly, buttery, and practically melts in your mouth.
 Unlike a lot of Christmas cookies, they’re not overly sweet, either.
 I also have a chocolate version which I love just as much.